TritonDataCenter/rfd/rfd/0040/README.md

 ## Current Status

-IMGAPI-567 will implement milestone 0 (M0).
-Remaining milestones are incomplete and not currently scheduled.
-M0 implemented a significant part of M1 (backup, deploy, restore) and M3 (log file rotation and upload).
+IMGAPI-567/IMGAPI-571 will implement milestone 0 (M0).
+Remaining milestones are
+incomplete and not currently scheduled.
+M0 implements a significant part of M1 (backup, deploy, restore) and M3 (log file rotation and upload).
 Good enough for now.

 ## M0: a better and documented deploy/update/backup/restore